 Abstract

-Breast cancer remains a significant public health challenge, necessitating the discovery of novel therapeutic agents.
-This study explores the potential of thiourea derivatives, specifically HU, HTMX, and BMPTU compounds, as estrogen receptor alpha (ERα) inhibitors using in silico approaches.
-Drug-likeness was assessed using Lipinski's Ro5, confirming good oral bioavailability for all compounds.
-ADMET analysis indicated favorable pharmacokinetic properties, with most derivatives demonstrating good intestinal solubility, minimal risks for metabolic interactions, and acceptable safety profiles, although BMPTU2 exhibited potential hepatotoxicity.
-Molecular docking studies revealed strong binding affinities for BMPTU derivatives, particularly BMPTU2, BMPTU3, and BMPTU4, which formed multiple hydrogen bonds and steric interactions with key ERα residues.
-These interactions suggest that BMPTU derivatives could function as ERα modulators, with further in silico and experimental validations needed to confirm their roles.
-Overall, the findings highlight BMPTU derivatives, especially BMPTU2, BMPTU3, and BMPTU4, as promising lead compounds for developing new breast cancer therapies targeting ERα.
-Further optimization and validation of these compounds are warranted to elucidate their therapeutic potential fully.
+Breast cancer remains a significant public health concern, necessitating the discovery of novel therapeutic agents.
+This study investigates the potential of thiourea derivatives, specifically HU, HTMX, and BMPTU compounds, as estrogen receptor alpha (ERα) inhibitors using computational approaches.
+Drug-likeness assessments using Lipinski's Ro5 confirmed the oral bioavailability of all compounds.
+Additionally, ADMET analysis indicated favorable pharmacokinetic properties, with minimal metabolic interactions and acceptable safety profiles, except for BMPTU2, which showed potential hepatotoxicity.
+Molecular docking simulations revealed strong binding affinities between BMPTU derivatives, particularly BMPTU2, BMPTU3, and BMPTU4, and key ERα residues.
+These interactions suggest their potential as ERα modulators, warranting further in silico and experimental validation.
+In conclusion, the findings highlight the potential of BMPTU derivatives, especially BMPTU2, BMPTU3, and BMPTU4, as promising lead compounds for developing novel ERα-targeted breast cancer therapies.
+Further optimization and validation are crucial to fully elucidate their therapeutic potential.

 Full text article